|

 WHAT TO BRING

-- Scion wish list (based on fruit tastings, research, and experienced recommendations according to the chill-hours and micro-climate of where you live)
+- Scion wish list (based on fruit tastings, research, your chill-hours, pollination, and ability to root or compatibility with rootstocks for grafting)

-- Gallon zip-top plastic bag to put your scions in so they stay fresh, (include your name on it in case you lay it down and forget)
+- Gallon zip-top plastic bags to put your scions in so they stay fresh, (include your name on it in case you lay it down and forget)

 - Painters or masking tape to label your scions